 - bill of lading (BL) / transport document,

-- documents of origin or certificates.
+- certificates of origin or other certificates.

 Two methods depending on the volume of activity:

-| Solution | Intended for |
+| Solution | Targeted at |

 |---|---|

-| DELTA IE portal (manual entry) | Occasional importers or low-volume activity |
+| DELTA IE portal (manual entry) | Occasional importers or low-volume operators |

 | API / EDI interface | Companies with high import volumes, integrated into ERP or TMS |